subodh-r-gupta/Raspberry-pi-docker-host-as-my-home-server/README.md

 # My homelab on Raspberry pi 4
-my notes of creating a homelab on raspberry pi
 ---

 So I got a new raspberry pi 4 and I want to build a low cost and low power consuming home server on it.